-BAY STATION (nee KCDC) finds songwriter/musicians Kwame Copeland (KC) and Deborah Crooks (DC) combining their talents and enlisting the help of several musical compadres to create a diverse form of Americana and rock music.
-Drawing on their literary chops and post-punk and twang tendencies, they released Your Own Reacion a 10-song collection of Americana and rock, in 2014.
-Their follow-up recording, Go Out and Make Some (March 2016) is a true melting pot of Americana, blues, jazz and rock and roll songs about love, lust, sandy beaches, dusty roads, wandering holy men, wolf birds and prowling felines.
+BAY STATION (nee KCDC) finds songwriter/musicians Kwame Copeland (KC) and Deborah Crooks (DC) combining their talents and enlisting the help of several musical friends to create a diverse form of Americana and rock music.
+Drawing on their literary chops and post-punk and twang tendencies, they've released three CDs of of Americana and rock —

 Check the Bay Station website for more information: baystationband.com